Articles on Shifting Sands

 My contribution

 In the Open Access paper I suggested that UK female genital mutilation laws discriminate against specific women and infantilise them.
 FGM types accord with those of the politically partisan World Health Organisation, but new instances reported are genital piercings.
 Most female genital mutilation seen in the National Health Service is less severe than male circumcision, which is not illegal.
+Nor should it be.
 The laws, monitoring and reporting systems need reviewing with a view to decriminalising female genital mutilation.

 The paper can be accessed here.